 I get an early lunch before I have my initial doctor’s consultation.
 My first surprise: yes, there are doctors here, real doctors who have studied over 5 years.
 We discuss my medical history, I am being asked various questions about my bodily functions, and have my blood pressure measured before Dr. Sarath, the chief doctor, concludes that I am a Pitta/Vata type.
 I am none the wiser with that information but happy to receive my extensive massage schedule now.
 I am even happier that while I have just had lunch I am already 3kgs lighter than expected when the put me on a scale.
 For now, I am off to enjoy my afternoon and do so with a spring in my step.

 In the evening, dinner is being set up in front of my terrasse next to the pool.
 One of the guests is leaving which is calling for a goodbye feast.
 While I am in no mood for dining with strangers (have I mentioned that other German travelers really have the tendency to irk me?!) and talking about my life as a digital nomad, the food is amazing albeit lacking a cold beer to take the edge off the spicy rice.

 But overall, I am starting to think I can do this!

-Dear German guests, please don’t put the used flowers from your bath into the pool where staff has to pick them out…
+Dear Germans, please don’t put the used flowers from your bath into the pool where staff has to pick them out…